KxSystems/docs/docs/devtools.md

 [Kx Dashboards](/dashboards/)
 offers an easy-to-use, yet powerful drag-and-drop interface to allow creators to build dashboards without the need for programming experience.

+!!! info "Sign in"

+    The User Guide is for Kx Dashboards customers.
+    (Kx provides credentials to follow the links.)

+    Sales inquiries to sales@kx.com.